 As well as the traditional online multiplayer, Call of Duty WW2 will introduce a new multiplayer mode with a story called War.

 This mode will take the form of "a series of objective-driven conflicts" which will focus on Axis versus Ally team-based gameplay.

 Zombies will, once again, be making a return in Call of Duty WW2.
-It'll be used to introduce co-operative gameplay where players will team up with their friends in order to take on hoards of Nazi zombie soldiers.

 You can check out the reveal trailer for the Zombie's mode below.